Legilimens-KD/Legilimens-KD/README.md

-👋 Hi, I’m @Legilimens-KD, a woman in STEM, Scientist and Project Analyst.
+👋 Hi, I’m @Legilimens-KD, a woman in STEM.

 👀 I’m interested in Data Science, Data analysis for business and project management.